Skip to content ↓

 We look at the value in assembly and in class and we aim to ‘live’ that value in the way we work with others in school.

-In May 2024 our value is...
-Trust
+In May 2025 our value is...
+Responsibility

-What people have said about trust:
+What people have said about Responsibility: